graphpql/graphpinator/docs/examples/Deprecated.md

     public function __construct()
     {
         $items = self::fromConstants();
-        $items[self::STRIKE]->setDeprecated('Use EMPIRE instead');
+        $items[self::STRIKE]->setDeprecated('Use EMPIRE instead.');

         parent::__construct($items);
     }
 }
 ```

-As you can see, declaring fields and enum items as deprecated is really simple - both have setDeprecated() and setDeprecationReason() methods.
+As you can see, declaring fields and enum items as deprecated is really simple - both have setDeprecated() method to mark the object as deprecated.
+The `setDeprecated` method is a shorcut method to append the Deprecated directive.

 > Setting deprecation reason is optional.